 In 2015, we created the San Luis Valley Conservation Fund in partnership with the LOR Foundation and our local partners Rio Grande Headwaters Land Trust and Colorado Open Lands.
 The Fund is a collaborative effort to bolster local conservation efforts in Colorado’s scenic San Luis Valley and to preserve the region’s rich cultural heritage, all while enhancing livability for valley communities.
 The fund includes a $2-million re-granting program called the San Luis Valley Conservation and Connection Initiative, which supports local conservation organizations and ensures healthy futures for the culture and communities that the Rio Grande has sustained for generations.

 Downstream from Alamosa, Western Rivers Conservancy recently created the 17,019-acre San Luis Hills State Wildlife Area.
 It lies directly across the Rio Grande from the Olguin Ranch and Conejos River confluence, which we are currently working to conserve.
+As part of our efforts to conserve the Olguin Ranch, WRC donated a conservation easement to the U.S. Fish and Wildlife Service, dropping the final piece into place in the effort to create the country’s newest unit of the National Wildlife Refuge system: the San Luis Valley Conservation Area.
 Upstream, we are conserving a reach of the main-stem Rio Grande at the western edge of the Weminuche Wilderness.
 Southwest of Alamosa, we have two more exceptional projects on the Rio de los Pinos, a Rio Grande tributary where we are conserving habitat and creating new access to a stretch of outstanding trout water.

 Funding for the Rio Grande-Chefas Project was made possible through generous contributions from multiple sources, Gates Family Foundation, the LOR Foundation, the San Luis Valley Conservation Fund, the Jacob and Terese Hershey Foundation, El Pomar Foundation, and with the generous support of many additional individuals, foundations and businesses.